A Laser Clock with a Quantum Hand

 The electric field of a focused ultra-short laser pulse can pull on the outer electrons in an atom as strongly as the nucleus to which they are bound.
 During the few-femtoseconds (10-15 s) long duration of a single lightwave oscillation cycle, an electron can thus be detached and steered along trajectories around its parent atom, which are governed by the precise “shape” (time evolution) of the lightwave cycles.
 The capability to sculpt the lightwave cycle thus yields control on the quantum-level of single atoms and on a sub-femtosecond time-scale.
 Here we demonstrate a major advance in this field: we optimize the lightwave-steered electron trajectories with more finesse than ever before to strongly enhance the generation of laser-like extreme-ultraviolet (XUV) pulses emitted when the accelerated electron recollides with its parent atom.

-Selected for a "Viewpoint in Physics - spotlighting exceptional research"
+Selected for a "Viewpoint in Physics - spotlighting exceptional research" by the American Physical Society

 original publication (May 2014): Physical Review X